 Have you ever wondered what makes you have a certain blood type and what blood types are most compatible with yours?
-Here’s a quick overview of what determines your blood type and a chart listing what types are compatible to yours and what type of donation is best for your type.
+Here’s a quick overview of what determines your blood type and a chart listing what types are compatible to yours.

 Blood type is categorized according to the ABO system.

 Red blood cells can have the antigens “A” or “B” attached to them.
 If you have the protein “A” attached to your red blood cell, you are blood type A. If you have the protein “B” attached to your red blood cell, you are blood type B. If you have both the “A” protein and “B” protein attached to your red blood cell, you are type AB.
 If you have no proteins attached to your red blood cell, you are type O.